 This "All In The Family" spin-off centers around Edith's cousin, Maude Findlay.
 She's a liberal, independent woman living in Tuckahoe, NY with her fourth husband Walter, owner of Findlay's ...
 See full summary »

-Archie Bunker, was a working-class family man who held bigoted, conservative views of the world.
-His viewpoints clash with nearly everyone he comes into contact with especially his liberal son-in-law Mike Stivic (or, as Archie delights in calling him, "Meathead").
+Archie Bunker, was a bigoted working-class family man who held his views of the world.
+His viewpoints clash with nearly everyone he comes into contact with especially his son-in-law Mike Stivic (or, as Archie delights in calling him, "Meathead").
 Written by

 Brian Rathjen <firstname.lastname@example.org>

 33 of 40 people found this review helpful.